laDoBlaNco/learning_js/README.md

 its partners in crime (HTML and CSS).
 In fact, JS and TS remain one of the top programming languages for a reason and are therefore worth my time.

-This repository is devoted to that path as I become an expert in
-- Go
-- Dart
-- Flutter
-- JavaScript
-- TypeScript